Bligoubloups/ReactNative-Expo-Android-Window10/README.md

 A webpage will open...
 Choose a connection `LAN` or `Local`.
 Clic on `Run on Android device/emulator`.
-The app `Expo` should open itself.
+The app `Expo` on your phone should open itself.
 To show the result on your phone simply modify the App.js file.

 Author: Marc Leonetti aka Bligoubloups & Sven Mathieu aka Daplex.